The museum is open twice a week, and also by appointment. Regular hours are 1:00 p.m. – 4:00 p.m. on Tuesday and Saturday afternoons.

 Our mission is to gather, record, preserve and disseminate information on the history of the Pierce County area generally known as the “Key Peninsula,” so that succeeding generations of residents will have a firm and accurate record from early exploration and settlement to the present.

 Entrance into our museum is free although donations are welcomed (Note: The museum is closed from December through January while we prepare a new exhibit).
-If you are visiting from afar, please feel free to explore the online KPHS museum.
-Catch up on the latest museum happenings and news in our blog, check out the museum online store to see our collection of books, mugs, t-shirts, maps and family tree charts for sale, or stop by our Facebook page to see what’s going on at the museum.
+If you are visiting from afar, please explore our past museum exhibits in our archives.
+Check out the museum online store to see our collection of books, mugs, t-shirts, maps and family tree charts for sale, or stop by our Facebook page to see what’s going on at the museum.

 Interested in supporting our efforts?
 Visit the KPHS membership page and join instantly, or if you’d like to make a general financial contribution, you can always make a donation online.